 Buying a Used Car

 Before deciding to make a purchase, it’s important to do your due diligence on your prospective new vehicle.
-This article will guide you through some tips to consider when shopping for a used car.
+This article will guide you through some tips when shopping for used cars.

 On average, a person drives around 13,500 miles each year; that’s almost 1,000 miles per month.
 Check that the mileage on the odometer is as advertised and by dividing the number of miles displayed by the age of the vehicle.

 A car with higher mileage will show signs of wear and tear on components such as the pedals and gear stick.
 Will give clues as to whether the mileage on the clock has been tampered with.

 Under the Hood